celer-network/intent-rfq-mm/doc/mm.md

 ## RFQ Basics

-A successful RFQ transaction consists of two main processes:
+A successful RFQ transaction consists of two main steps:

 1. User and MM reach a quote agreement through off-chain communications via an RFQ Server.
 2. User and MM execute the quote by swapping tokens through the RFQ contracts and Celer IM.